 The Cernuschi Museum and the Guimet Museum are the two major Parisian museums whose collections are devoted to Asian arts.
 These two major cultural venues offer several special events for the Chinese New Year.

 Explore Paris, the well-known organizer of fascinating guided walks in Paris and the wider Paris region, offers various excursions centred on Paris’s rich Asian culture, such as the "Lunch or dinner tour in the heart of Belleville's Chinese quarter".
 But also, let yourself be tempted by the visit for children, Little Dragons of Chinatown, discovering the legends and beliefs in the heart of the Indochinatown of Paris....
 An excellent way to lift the veil on the treasures contained in these districts.
-TheWaysBeyond and Le Vrai Paris also offer thematic and gourmet walks around China and Asia in Paris: "Welcome to China, in Paris", "The 13th arrondissement - From the Butte-aux-Cailles district to Indochinatown"...
+TheWaysBeyond, Le Vrai Paris and My Urban Expeirence also offer thematic and gourmet walks around China and Asia in Paris: "Welcome to China, in Paris", "The 13th arrondissement - From the Butte-aux-Cailles district to Indochinatown"...

 Just walking through the streets Paris, you’ll come across some unusual edifices that look as though they’ve come straight from China.